Plumillon/ChipView/README.md

-# ChipTextView
+# ChipView
-ChipTextView enables you to easily create [Chip](http://www.google.fr/design/spec/components/chips.html) list with optional click listener on each `Chip`.
+ChipView enables you to easily create [Chip](http://www.google.fr/design/spec/components/chips.html) list with optional click listener on each `Chip`.

-ChipTextView is highly customizable to the point you can control every Chip layout and background color individually.
+ChipView is highly customizable to the point you can control every Chip layout and background colors (normal and selected) individually.

 ## How to use
 ### Default mode
-Just add ChipTextView to your layout (or programmatically) :
+Just add ChipView to your layout (or programmatically) :
 ```
-<com.plumillonforge.android.chiptextview.ChipTextView
+<com.plumillonforge.android.chipview.ChipView
-        android:id="@+id/text_chip"
+        android:id="@+id/chipview"
         android:layout_width="match_parent"
         android:layout_height="wrap_content" />
 ```

-Then prepare your data, each item on the `ChipTextView` must implements the `Chip` interface, just to know what String to display (via the `getText()` method) :
+Then prepare your data, each item on the `ChipView` must implements the `Chip` interface, just to know what String to display (via the `getText()` method) :
 ```
 public class Tag extends Chip {
     private String mName;